© Cornell University, 2016. Credits: Tool Developed by Art DeGaetano & Rick Moore.

 - Click “Delete” to delete the location, immediately removing the marker from the map

 - Click “Cancel” when you want to do nothing

 Selecting Your Date of Interest

-- The “Date of Interest” button selects for the primary date shown in the 30-day trend, and in most cases will produce a graph centered on the “Date of Interest”
+- The “Date of Interest” button selects for the primary date shown in the 30-day results, and in most cases will produce a graph centered on the “Date of Interest”

-- To select a date, click on the small green calendar to display a larger, interactive calendar from which to choose a date by clicking on it, which will automatically update the graph (switch between months by clicking the small circle in the top left and right of the calendar pop-up box that appears upon hovering with your cursor)
+- To select a date, click on the small green calendar to display a larger, interactive calendar from which to choose a date by clicking on it, which will automatically update the graph (switch between months by clicking the small arrows in the top left and right of the calendar pop-up box, or from the available drop-down menu)

 Choosing Your Grape Variety

 - Several grape varieties are supported.
 By default, the Riesling variety is selected.
 You may change the current variety by clicking in the circle to the left of the variety’s name.
 The graph will immediately update for the new variety (at the current location and date).